statamic/v2-docs/content/collections/tags/glide.md

 Specifying `filename="bacon.jpg"` would change the URL to `/img/cbffccd0-ae6f-11e5-a837-0800200c9a66/bacon.jpg?w=20`.

 The additional segment is purely cosmetic in terms of Statamic functionality (hence 'vanity').
 However now if you were to right click and save the image, it would name it `bacon.jpg`.
 It would also be more recognizable to search engines as a photo of bacon rather than a photo of a `cbffccd0-ae6f-11e5-a837-0800200c9a66`.

+The vanity filename option is only available when referencing assets.
+When using paths, the filename will already be the filename.